-The NSW Biodiversity Conservation Trust (BCT) is calling for expressions of interest from landholders in the Goulburn Mulwaree, Queanbeyan Palerang, Yass Valley and Upper Lachlan local government areas who have snow gum woodland and/or native grassland on their property.
+The NSW Biodiversity Conservation Trust (BCT) is calling for expressions of interest from landholders in the Snowy Monaro local government area who have snow gum woodland and/or native grassland on their property.

 Through this tender, eligible landholders are given the opportunity to set their own price to protect and manage good condition examples of this important vegetation on their land.
-Eligible applicants will put forward the highest value habitat for the best price.
-If successful, applicants will receive annual payments for implementing an agreed management plan.
+Eligible applicants will put forward the highest value habitat for the best price (their bid).
+If successful, bidders will receive annual payments for implementing an agreed management plan.